 Celebrities Who Were Apprenitces

-It’s National Apprenticeship Week so to celebrate we’re going to be focusing specifically on all things earn and learn!
+It’s National Apprenticeship Week and to celebrate we’re going to be focusing specifically on all things earn and learn!
 Here’s a selection of our favourite celebrities who started their working life off as an Apprentice and grafted their way to the top – including a couple with knighthoods!

 Gordon Ramsey/Jamie Oliver